wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 Atomicity - each transaction is treated as a single unit, which is successful completely or failed completely.
 The server would refuse transactions until the previous one has committed.
 Failed intermediate changes are backed-off (undone).

+<a name="Consistency"></a>

-Consistency - transactions can only take the data in the database from one valid state to another.
+<a target="_blank" href="https://learn.microsoft.com/en-us/azure/cosmos-db/consistency-levels?WT.mc_id=Portal-Microsoft_Azure_DocumentDB#consistent-prefix">Consistency</a> - transactions can only take the data in the database from one valid state to another.
+In a service: Azure Cosmos DB account page, levels:
+   * STRONG = reads are guaranteed to see the most recent write within a single region.
+   * BOUNDED STALENESS = for any read regions (along with a write region) - for applications featuring group collaboration and sharing, stock ticker, publish-subscribe/queueing etc.
+   * SESSION = (the most widely used) It provides write latencies, availability and read throughput comparable to that of eventual consistency but also provides the consistency guarantees that suit the needs of applications written to operate in the context of a user.
+   * CONSISTENT PREFIX = guarantees that reads never see out-of-order writes with throughput comparable to that of eventual consistency.
+   * EVENTUAL = (the least consistent) useful in applications that can tolerate staleness in the data being read, where a client may get older values for a limited time.
+   <br /><br />

 Isolation - concurrent execution of transactions leave the database in the same state.